onoma2/performer-phazer/RESOURCE_ANALYSIS.md

 - Per track: 17 sequences × 128 bytes = 2,176 bytes
 - For 8 tracks: 8 × 2,176 = **17,408 bytes**

+#### DiscreteMapSequence Memory:
+- Each `DiscreteMapStage` uses 3 bytes (threshold, direction, noteIndex)
+- Each `DiscreteMapSequence` has 32 stages × 3 bytes = 96 bytes
+- Each `DiscreteMapSequence` has additional metadata: ~19 bytes
+- Total per `DiscreteMapSequence`: ~115 bytes
+- Per track: 17 sequences (16 patterns + 1 snapshot) × 115 bytes = 1,955 bytes
+- For 8 tracks: 8 × 1,955 = **15,640 bytes**

 #### Total Sequence Memory: ~182,784 bytes
 Wait, this exceeds the available RAM.
 Let me recalculate more carefully.

 ### Corrected Memory Analysis

 Actually, looking at the Track model, only one track type is active per track at a time:
-- Each track can be Note, Curve, MidiCv, or Tuesday (not all simultaneously)
+- Each track can be Note, Curve, MidiCv, Tuesday, or DiscreteMap (not all simultaneously)
 - Each track contains only its relevant sequence type

 So the memory is:
 - If all tracks were Note tracks: 8 × 10,880 = 87,040 bytes
 - If all tracks were Curve tracks: 8 × 9,792 = 78,336 bytes
 - If all tracks were Tuesday tracks: 8 × 2,176 = 17,408 bytes
+- If all tracks were DiscreteMap tracks: 8 × 1,955 = 15,640 bytes

 The system supports mixed track types, so the maximum would be if all are Note tracks: **~87 KB**